Is there such a thing as a ‘Common Law Marriage’?

 - Entering into a Cohabitation Agreement to seek to give legal effect to the relationship.
 (This is a legal document which may be enforced by the court provided it is properly executed, you have both been honest about your finances and have each obtained separate legal advice upon its terms)

 - Updating any Will to make provision for each other and any children of the relationship

 - Enter into a Deed of Trust setting out how beneficial interests in any jointly owned property are to be held

 - Keep pension and life insurance nominations under review

-For further information about ‘Common Law Marriage’ please contact a member of the Family team.
+For further information about ‘Common Law Marriage’ or for family matters, please contact a member of the Family team.